peterhcharlton/RRest/RRest_v3.0/README.md

 *   Use *run_vortal_downsampler.m* to downsample the ECG and PPG signals in the dataset.
 This will generate the *vortal_factors* dataset.
 *   Copy the *vortal_factors* dataset to the root data folder, which is the folder specified by *up.paths.root_folder* in *setup_universal_params.m*.
 *   Use Version 3 of the toolbox of algorithms.
 Extract respiratory signals and calculate their qualities by calling the main script using the following command: *RRest('vortal_factors')*
+*   Use *run_vortal_determinants_analysis.m* to perform the analyses reported in the publication.
+This creates the tables and plots shown in the publication.

 ## Further Resources